 - Helps to build a routined sleep pattern.
-As jumping is a healthy physical activity for the infants, it also tires the baby and ensures sound sleep.
+As jumping is a healthy physical activity for infants, it also tires the baby and ensures sound sleep.

 - The attached toys and music can be super educative as well.
 Calming sounds soothe their nerve.
-Babies can be trained to determine shapes, sizes, patterns and colors through the toys.
+Babies can be trained to determine shapes, sizes, patterns, and colors through the toys.

 - It is a good entertainment source for the infants, and they thoroughly enjoy the time on a baby jumper.

 - Helps to enhance the body balance among the little stars.
-Advances eye and body synchronization; thus, Babies start learning to stand on feet properly and balance the bottom part of the body.
+Advances in eye and body synchronization; thus, Babies start learning to stand on their feet properly and balance the bottom part of the body.